KMKfw/kmk_firmware/docs/scanners.md

     ]
 ```

-Coord_mapping after using "RotaryioEncoder" and "MatrixScanner" on the same 58 key split keyboard with an encoder on each half:
+`coord_mapping` using `MatrixScanner` and `RotaryioEncoder` on the same 58 key split keyboard with an encoder on each half:
 ```python
 coord_mapping = [
      0,  1,  2,  3,  4,  5,         37, 36, 35, 34, 33, 32,